 Even if you aren’t the most repair-savvy individual, there will be certain times when you will need to perform simple repairs in your house or flat.
-Knowing your way around some basic tools is the best way to save money on professional repairs and keep a better eye on your plumbing systems.
+Knowing your way around some basic tools is the best way to save money on professional plumbing services and keep a better eye on your home plumbing system.

 Here are our top three plumbing tools to keep around your home:

 Caulking is a waterproof sealant that protects your bathroom and kitchen against water damage and mould.
 Caulking is typically used to seal cracks created by tiles or on your vanity or countertop.
 Over time, caulking can dry out and lose its effectiveness.
 At this point, you will need to install new caulking.
 Luckily, this job is simple, so it’s something you can DIY at home.